-Ben Macdui is the second highest mountain in the United Kingdom (1309m) after Ben Nevis and the highest in the Cairngorms.
+Ben Macdui is the second-highest mountain in the United Kingdom (1309m) after Ben Nevis and the highest in the Cairngorms.

 We approached Inverness Bus Station around 12:30 and instantly went through the city center.
 I was always trying to chase some wi-fi connection to check the weather satellite images to assess the current situation.
-When I found it and take a look into the sat24.com, I noticed very thin clouds above east Atlantic.
+When I found it and take a look at sat24.com, I noticed very thin clouds above the east Atlantic.
 Besides low-level clouds above the Inverness started to disappear and Sun went out.
 It lifted my spirit quickly.

 Inverness is the capital of the Highlands.
-The city is situated in the mouth of the River Ness and at the southwestern extremity of the Moray Firth, quite close to the Loch Ness.
+The city is situated at the mouth of the River Ness and at the southwestern extremity of the Moray Firth, quite close to Loch Ness.
 The most beautiful part of the city is stretched alongside the river.
 We could find there a few interesting buildings, of which the most prominent is the Inverness Castle.
 This landmark sits on a cliff just above the river and contains a red sandstone structure (Pic.
 11).
 It was built in 1836 o the site of an 11th-century defensive structure.
 Except for the castle, Inverness can boast the St Andrew Cathedral and Old High Church with a beautiful graveyard (Pic.
 12).

 Aside from glacial landforms, we could see a beautiful Loch Grascarnoch and Loch Droma Reservoir (Pic.
 16,17).